 Photographer Giles Daoust's approach is to bring together the worlds of nature photography and “genre” cinema.
 He delves into the small marvels of nature that we too often take for granted, and tries to bring forward strange moods and supernatural elements that the untrained eye can easily miss. (www.expoGD.com)

-In the early 1960's, Jean-Claude met with the editor-in-chief of a prestigious French publication.
-The editor barely looked over his desk and with distain and contempt, dismissed the young man with the notion that the business was not about gallivanting with celebrities.
-He was advised to consider a different profession.
+Growing up, Jean-Claude Deutsch had only one obsession : become a photo journalist for Paris Match Magazine.
+In the early 1960's, he met the editor-in-chief of a prestigious French publication.
+The editor barely looked over his desk and, with distain and contempt, dismissed the young man and advised him to consider a different profession.

 Born in 1952, the photographer Michel Giniès integrated